-- Watering the haul road especially in conjunction to the existing golf course and during excavation works regularly during the dry season. - Minimize the water quality impact when undertaking excavation works.
-Temporary drainage system and contingency plan should be proposed to the Engineer's Representative (ER) for approval and ET for comment and installed before the wet season. - Minimize the exposed areas by controlling the vegetation clearance area.
-Vegetation should be kept in-situ as much as possible until works require at the construction areas. - Removal of the vegetation stockpiles as soon as the dump trucks and temporary barging point are available. - Minimize the access roads within the stream buffer zone areas. - Provide drip tray under the oil drums: and - Strengthen the preventive/interim measures for the silty runoff along the boundary of the exposed areas especially at low areas.
+- Watering the haul road especially in conjunction to the existing golf course and during excavation work areas regularly. - Minimize the water quality impact when undertaking excavation works.
+Temporary drainage system and contingency plan should be proposed to the Engineer's Representative (ER) for approval and ET for comment and installed before the wet season.
+It is important to provide sufficient temporary drainage at critical areas such as concrete batching plant and temporary bridges to confine, collect and provide proper treatment to the runoff before discharge to ensure the water quality is comply with WPCO requirement. - Minimize the exposed areas by controlling the vegetation clearance area.
+Vegetation should be kept in-situ as much as possible until works require at the construction areas. - Removal of the vegetation stockpiles when the temporary barging point is available. - Minimize the access roads within the stream buffer zone areas and construction area for the temporary bridge across the sensitive streams. - Strengthen the preventive/interim measures for the silty runoff along the boundary of the exposed areas especially at low areas.
+More frequency maintenance on the silt fence is necessary. - Modification at major haul road to prevent the silty runoff is necessary. - Providing wheel washing facilities. - Erection of hoarding between the construction site boundary and existing golf course areas